 Submit a commentary piece to local media in mid- to late August

 Pitch a reporter about the community’s or school district’s renewed emphasis on attendance

 - Print banners and posters.
 See our promotion materials.

 - Plan an attendance display.
 See our promotion materials.

 - Plan student assemblies and parent summits.
-See page 13 of the Count Us In! toolkit.
+See the Count Us In! toolkit for more.

 - Launch a door-knocking campaign to remind families when school start.
 See our tips for early outreach.

 - Share the Teaching Attendance 2.0 toolkit with teachers during professional development sessions before school starts

 - If schools open in August, hold first-day-of-school events stressing the importance of attendance